 See info on Mermaids PADI MSDT and PADI Staff Internships

 Scuba Technician / Dive Equipment Internships

-Increasingly dive ‘dry-side’ qualifications are are required by employing dive centers.
-Every functional dive centre needs compressed air and scuba tanks.
+‘Dry-side’ qualifications are increasingly required by employers.
+Air and scuba tanks are essential to every scuba dive operation and someone has to be responsible for the maintenance.
 Dive centres require well maintained diving equipment for a smooth and safe operation.
 Dive operations require compressors which all require engines to operate them.
 Remote dive centres need to have in-house facilities to keep their operations running – hence they require scuba engineers.

-A scuba engineer is often dive master or diving instructor.
-Dive engineers should be able to strip down and rebuild an air compressor unit and hydrostatically and visually inspect dive cylinders.
-An engineer would be able to service and maintain a wide range of diving equipment.
+A scuba engineer is often a certified dive master or diving instructor also.
+Dive engineers should be able to strip down and rebuild an air compressor, hydrostatically and visually inspect dive cylinders and service and maintain a wide range of diving equipment.
 If you can couple your ‘wet-side’ skills with ‘dry-side’ skills then your skills are extremely desirable within the dive industry.
 Holding both Wet and Dry-side skills makes you an all round dive pro and a key part of a dive business.